 The symptoms of sciatica are felt along the path of the sciatic nerve.
-Sciatica pain is felt as a constant burning sensation, sometimes a shooting pain, starting in the lower back and buttocks, and then it radiates down the legs.
+Sciatica pain is a constant burning sensation, sometimes a shooting pain, starting in the lower back and buttocks and then radiating down the legs.
 It can affect the feet as well.
 Numbness is another symptom of sciatica pain.
-This numbness may appear in the back of the leg, or as tingling and weakness.
+This numbness may appear in the back of the leg or as tingling and weakness.

 One-sided symptoms are common too because sciatica only affects one side of the body at a time, typically.
-It can affect both legs together, but it’s extremely rare.
+It can affect both legs together but is extremely rare.

 Causes of Sciatica

 Sciatica happens when the sciatic nerve becomes pinched.
-This is usually by a herniated disk in your spine, or a bone spur on your vertebrae.
+This is usually caused by a herniated disk in your spine or a bone spur on your vertebrae.
 The nerve can be compressed by tumors or damaged by diseases like diabetes, too.

 Risk Factors for Sciatica